-Remarketing shows targeted ads to previous site visitors, allowing you to keep your brand in the back of their minds while they decide on a purchase.
+Remarketing shows targeted ads to previous site visitors, allowing you to keep your brand in their minds while they decide on a purchase.

-It’s a well-established fact that showing your offerings to prospective clients multiple times in different contexts over an extended period of time can drastically boost conversion.
-While 92% of customers aren’t ready to buy when they visit your site, remarketing keeps your products or services in the running.
+It’s well-established that showing your offerings to prospective clients multiple times in different contexts over an extended period can drastically boost conversion.
+While 92% of customers aren’t ready to buy when they visit your site, remarketing keeps your products or services running.
 In fact, if a user sees your remarketing ad, there is a 70% chance that they will purchase from you rather than seek out a competitor.

 You can set up remarketing ads through Google or Facebook.

-We are creatures of impulse – if you want to push that curious browser into a committed customer, you need to turn up the heat a little.
+We are creatures of impulse – if you want to push that curious browser into a committed customer, you must quickly turn up the heat.

-You’ve likely heard of the Rule of Scarcity; that is, that a product that is rare or hard to come by is seen as more valuable, meaning that we are more likely to buy.
+You’ve likely heard of the Rule of Scarcity; that is, a product that is rare or hard to come by is seen as more valuable, meaning that we are more likely to buy it.
 This also applies to the world of digital marketing, with this tactic being used widely in eCommerce.

 Amazon is a great example, highlighting deals and limited stock to drive sales.